Robert Sparrow Smythe: 1900–17: Retirement

-By the early 1900s Smythe had settled down to managing small local circuits and visiting England only for family visitations and holidays.
-The Rev. John Burns, Hetty Holroyd, Banjo Paterson, Bertha Rossow, J. R. Ward, the Rev. Alwyn Ewan were all celebrities that he brought to the public in Australia from 1900 until 1906.
-His son Carlyle had suffered an accident in 1899 when cleaning his opera gloves with benzine while smoking so, Smythe through age, and Carlyle through permanent injury brought the activities of the Smythe agency to a dignified halt and by 1906 Robert Sparrow Smythe was unofficially retired.
-Smythe died at his resident "Highate" in Deepdene, Victoria on 23 May 1917 and was buried with Anglican rites in Box Hill Cemetery.
+By the early 1900s Smythe had settled down to managing small local circuits, and visiting England only for family visitations and holidays.
+The Rev. John Burns, Hetty Holroyd, Banjo Paterson, Bertha Rossow, J. R. Ward, and the Rev. Alwyn Ewan were all celebrities that he brought to the public in Australia from 1900 until 1906.
+His son Carlyle had suffered an accident in 1899 when cleaning his opera gloves with benzine while smoking, so Smythe through age, and Carlyle through permanent injury brought the activities of the Smythe agency to a dignified halt and by 1906 Robert Sparrow Smythe was unofficially retired.
+Smythe died at his residence "Highate" in Deepdene, Victoria on 23 May 1917, and was buried with Anglican rites in Box Hill Cemetery.